cheiily/c-test-framework/README.md

 The entirety of the framework is contained within `tests/riichi.h` and `tests/riichi.c`.
 Any publicly exposed API is prefixed with the `riichi_`/`RIICHI_` "namespace" to avoid identifier collisions.

-A sample test file is provided as usage example in the form of `tests/tests.c`.
+A sample test file is provided to guide usage, in the form of `tests/tests.c`.
 Anything that file contains is what should be written by the end user.